stessman/React-Portfolio/README.md

 - When the user is presented with the Resume section, then they see a link to a downloadable resume and a list of the developer’s proficiencies.
 - When the user views the footer, then they are presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter).

-Link to app usage video: [Tech Blog](https://calm-crag-87567.herokuapp.com/) FINISHEDEADASDSAADADAD MEEEEEEEEEEEEEEEEEEEEEEE
+Link to live site: [My Portfolio](https://stessman.github.io/React-Portfolio)